ZeroGravityAntFarm/Dewrito-anti-ddos/README.md

 # Eldewrito Anti DDOS
-Some hardening tips for your eldewrito server (Linux only).
+Some hardening tips for your eldewrito server(or any game server really).

 ### Limit the number of connections from a single address on the game ports